lmfit/lmfit-py/doc/fitting.rst

    :type  scale_cover:  bool (default ``True``).
    :param kws:      dictionary to pass as keywords to the underlying :mod:`scipy.optimize` method.
    :type  kws:      dict
-   :return: Minimizer object, which can be used to inspect goodness-of-fit
-            statistics, or to re-run fit.

 The Minimizer object has a few public methods:

+.. method:: minimize(method='leastsq', params=None, **kws)

+   perform fit using either :meth:`leastsq` or :meth:`scalar_minimize`.

+   :param method: name of fitting method.
+Must be one of the naemes in
+                  :ref:`Table of Supported Fitting Methods <fit-methods-table>`
+   :type  method:  str.
+   :param params:  a :class:`Parameters` dictionary for starting values
+   :type  params:  :class:`Parameters` or `None`

+   :return: :class:`MinimizerResult` object, containing updated
+            parameters, fitting statistics, and information.

+   Additonal keywords are passed on to the correspond :meth:`leastsq` or :meth:`scalar_minimize` method.

-.. method:: leastsq(scale_covar=True, **kws)
+.. method:: leastsq(params=None, scale_covar=True, **kws)

    perform fit with Levenberg-Marquardt algorithm.
 Keywords will be passed directly to :func:`scipy.optimize.leastsq`.
 By default, numerical derivatives are used, and the following arguments are set:

     +------------------+----------------+------------------------------------------------------------+
     | :meth:`leastsq`  |  Default Value | Description                                                |